DyogenIBENS/Agora/README.md

 pip install -r requirements.txt
 ```

+:warning: AGORA is currently not compatible with Python 3.8+ on macOS.

 AGORA is compatible with [PyPy](https://www.pypy.org/) (an alternative,
 faster implementation of Python) which significantly speeds up the
 reconstructions, whilst using more memory.